oniongithub/onions-gs-lua/README.md

 * **Clean Console** - Filters out CS:GO garbage from the console.
 * **Console Luas** - Allows you to execute Luas in the console, ex: (loadstring print("test")).
 * **Damage Logs** - Recreates CS:GO's original damage logs even with console filtering enabled.
+* **Dump Lua Functions** - Outputs current functions available from Lua's global table to the console.
+* **Fall Indicator** - Displays a rough estimation of your fall damage with calculations based on the 2018 source leak.

 ## Player-List
 * **Blockbot Priority** - Prioritizes a player for the blockbot if they're close enough.